dimview/magnetophon/README.md

 ## Notification Algorithm

-magnetophon maintains running estimate of activity: exponentially smoothed square root of last audio file duration in seconds.
+magnetophon maintains running estimate of activity: exponentially smoothed square root of square root of last audio file duration in seconds.

 To establish historical baseline, mean and standard deviation of previously observed activity are stored in hourly buckets, separately for weekdays and weekends (local time).